rust-embedded/arm-dcc/arm-dcc/README.md

 ## License

-The `panic-dcc` crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+The `arm-dcc` crate is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.